benfrick/docs-portfolio/src/doc/taxonomy/overview-taxonomy-tagging.md

 ---

-Learn how [Taxonomy Tagging for Assets and Content](#){:target="blank"} manages complex taxonomical relationships that can be used to display personalized assets and content to Nike customers.
+Learn how [Taxonomy Tagging for Assets and Content](#){:target="blank"} manages complex taxonomical relationships that can be used by front-end Nike experiences to display personalized assets and content to Nike customers.

 ### Taxonomy Tagging for Assets and Content increases conversion by driving personalized assets and content across Nike experiences.